Yale Scientific Teaching Course

 Benefits to participants:

-- Training in tested and documented teaching strategies for STEM courses
+- Training in evidence-based teaching strategies for STEM courses

-- Transcript notation (for graduate students) and C.V. language/certificate (for all)
+- Transcript notation (for graduate students) and C.V. language & certificate (for all who successfully complete the course)

 - Academic professional development (e.g. peer-reviewed teaching statement)